 Provide a Bee Bath

 Not only do bees require a variety of flowers to feed from, but after traveling a long distance, they also require water.
-Many times they will drink from a bird bath or running water, but this in itself can be dangerous, putting the bee at risk of drowning.
+Often, they will drink from a bird bath or running water, but this in itself can be dangerous, putting the bee at risk of drowning.

 The best way to make sure our buzzing visitors have the water they need without any risk, is by providing a bee bath.
 You can make your own by placing a plate at ground level, and filling it with water, stones, and rocks, giving the bees a place to safely drink water.